Geographic Pooling of Hospital Resources: Data-Driven Trade-off between Waiting and Traveling

 Date Written: April 30, 2021

 (1) Problem definition: Using patient-level data from 72 MRI hospitals in Ontario, Canada from 2013 to 2017, we find that over 60% of patients exceeded their wait time targets.
 We conduct a data-driven analysis to quantify the reduction in the Fraction Exceeding Target (FET) for MRI services through geographic resource sharing while controlling for the cost of patient driving.

 (4) Results: Our resource pooling model lowers the FET to 34% while limiting patients' driving time to maximally two hours.
-In addition, our model and method shows that only eight additional scanners are needed to achieve 10% FET while 50 additional scanners would be needed without resource sharing.
+In addition, our model and method show that only eight additional scanners are needed to achieve 10% FET while 50 additional scanners would be needed without resource sharing.

-(5) Managerial Implication: Our paper provides a practical, data-driven geographical resource sharing model that hospitals can readily implement.
+(5) Managerial Implication: Our paper provides a practical, data-driven geographical resource-sharing model that hospitals can readily implement.
 Our solution method achieves a near-optimal solution with low computational complexity.
 Using smart data-driven scheduling and routing, a little extra capacity placed at the right location is all we need to achieve the desired FET under geographic resource sharing.